History of Portland, Maine: Trade and shipping center

 Following the war, a section of Falmouth called The Neck developed as a commercial port and began to grow rapidly as a shipping center.
 In 1786, the citizens of Falmouth formed a separate town in Falmouth Neck and named it Portland.
 Portland's economy was greatly stressed by the Embargo Act of 1807 (prohibition of trade with the British), which ended in 1809, and the War of 1812, which ended in 1815.
 In 1820, Maine became a state and Portland was selected as its capital.
-The Abyssinian Meeting House, the 3rd Meeting House founded by Free African Americans, was founded in 1828 on Newbury Street in the East End.
+Reuben Ruby and other free African Americans founded the Abyssinian Meeting House in 1828 on Newbury Street in the East End.
 In 1832, the capital was moved to Augusta.

 In 1851, Maine led the nation by passing the first state law to prohibit the sale of alcohol except for "medicinal, mechanical or manufacturing purposes."
 The law subsequently became known as the Maine law as 18 states quickly followed Maine.
-Portland was a center for protests against the law, and the protests culminated on June 2, 1855 in the Portland Rum Riot.
+Portland was a center for protests against the law, and the protests culminated on June 2, 1855, in the Portland Rum Riot.
 Between 1,000 and 3,000 people opposed to the law gathered because Neal S. Dow, the mayor of Portland and a Maine Temperance Society leader, had authorized a shipment of $1,600 of "medicinal and mechanical alcohol."
 The protesters believed, falsely, that this shipment was for private use.
 When the protesters failed to disperse, Dow ordered the militia to fire.
 One man was killed and seven were wounded.
 Following the outcome of the Portland Rum Riot, the Maine law was repealed in 1856.

 The Cumberland and Oxford Canal extended waterborne commerce from Portland harbor to Sebago Lake and Long Lake in 1832.
 Portland became the primary ice-free winter seaport for Canadian exports upon completion of the Grand Trunk Railway to Montreal in 1853.
 The city's major passenger rail terminal, Union Station, was opened in 1888.
 In the 19th century, The Portland Company manufactured more than 600 steam locomotives.
 Portland became a 20th-century rail hub as five additional rail lines merged into Portland Terminal Company in 1911.
 Canadian export traffic was diverted from Portland to Halifax, Nova Scotia following nationalization of the Grand Trunk system in 1923; and 20th-century icebreakers later enabled ships to reach Montreal throughout the winter.

+In 1880, the Portland Longshoremans Benevolent Society was formed.
+A primarily Irish and Irish-American trade union, it organized between 400 and nearly 1,400 dockworkers for higher wages and went on short strikes in 1911 and 1913.
+Membership peaked in 1919 as a result of World War I and Europe's need for Canadian grain.